h-sab20/food-app/README.md

 # Zoo Eats

-Lets make a revolutionary website.

-We will have a carousel display with some different foods.

-Below that we will have a categories section displaying different categories of food.
+It shows a carousel display with some different foods and there is a categories section displaying different categories of food.

 The categories will be: